src-d/blog/content/post/kallax.md

 ## How can you make a typesafe ORM without generics?

-The answer is, sadly, with code generation.
+The answer is, sadly, with **code generation**.
 Code generation can be hard to maintain, and we know it, but we think the benefits of this tool overcome the pain of using and maintaining generated code.

-Because we use code generation we can avoid using reflection and being very fast, compared to other ORMs that do use it.
+Because we use code generation we can **avoid using reflection and being very fast**, compared to other ORMs that do use it.
 Of course, it will never be as fast as writing your plain SQL and scanning your models by hand, but it gives you all the benefits of an ORM without sacrificing a lot of performance.

 Also because of it, we can avoid the need of using types like `sql.NullInt64` by just wrapping the basic Go types when they need to be nullable.
 For kallax, every pointer type can be nullable.
 So, instead of `sql.NullInt64` you'd use `*int64` and that would work automagically.